axiomsci/crownlands.github.io/docs/clinical-assessment-preview/index.md

 #### Sample Download:
-The preview sample includes nine scored clinical assessments across three patients, with one complete, de-identified clinical visit recording per patient.
-Each recording includes audio.
-Timestamped transcripts with tracked speaker labels are included where available, but the full transcript and speaker attribution are not guaranteed.
+The preview sample includes nine scored ClinRO assessments across three patients, with the complete, de-identified clinical visit recordings.

+Timestamped transcripts with tracked speaker labels are included, but the full transcript and speaker attribution are not guaranteed.

 Sample cases: